emilioforrer/haml_coffee_assets/README.md

 }, locals)
 ```

+Please have a look at the wiki for [further examples](https://github.com/netzpirat/haml_coffee_assets/wiki) on how to
+use the global context.

 ### Customize the tag lists

 Haml Coffee contains two list of HTML tags that you can customize.
 In general you're fine with the defaults, but if